himmAllRight/himmAllRight-source/content/post/ansible-quickstart.md

 ## Installing

-*Linux*
+First lets install ansible.
+It should be in most distro's main repos these
+days:

-`sudo dnf install ansible`
+*Fedota Linux*: `sudo dnf install ansible`

-*MacOS*
-No idea, I `ssh` to Linux boxes on my macbook XD.
+*MacOS*: No idea.
+I `ssh` to Linux boxes on my macbook XD.
 It can be installed with `pip` though, so possibly:

 `pip install ansible`

-### Node Requirements
+### Remote Node Requirements

-Note, in order for ansible to connect to a node, that node usually needs 2 things:
+In order for ansible to connect to a node, that node usually needs 3 things:

-1) Python installed
+ - 1) Python installed
-2) Often, it needs passwordless sudo abilities...
+ - 2) Often, it needs passwordless sudo abilities...
 This can be done using:
-3) `ssh` keys configured (if running against remote hosts)
+ - 3) `ssh` keys configured (if running against remote hosts.
+Not needed if just running playbooks against `localhost`)

+#### python

+Python should already be installed on most systems.
+If not, I'm probably not the best source of how to do it, so I'll leave this step up to you.
+Don't worry, you got this!

+#### Passwordless `sudo`

+Now lets setup passwordless sudo.
+This will allow your user to run `sudo` commands, without having to type in a password each time.
+Now, I shouldn't have to say this, but... use with care.

+This is most easily accomplished with `visudo`:

 ```shell
 sudo visudo
 ```

-And then uncommenting the following line near the bottom:
+This command will open up the `sudo` settings in your `$EDITOR`.
+Once opened, find the following line and uncomment it (it's usually near the bottom of the file).

 ```shell
 ## Same thing without a password